PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 11:45:00
+Last updated: 2024-04-06 11:46:06
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: In the end, a gentle heart may be worth more than pride or valor.  -  Doran Martell